Learn Italian With Songs with these 23 Clean Song Recommendations (Full Translations Included!)

 I'm tired of your gray faces

-I want a pink world full of color
+I want a rosy world full of color

 Tired of the greyness around him, the singer packs his bags and blasts off “in un’altra dimensione”—a bright, pink-colored world where routine and fake love paid with credit cards have no place.
 At the heart of this escape stands Marlena, Måneskin’s recurring muse who embodies freedom, rebellion, and pure passion.
 Inviting her to dance, he seeks a life so vivid that even scars and worries melt away in the rhythm of il ballo della vita (the dance of life).